StoyanStoyanov1/StoyanStoyanov1/README.md

 <h1 align="center">Hi 👋, I'm Stoyan Stoyanov</h1>
-<h3 align="center">🎓 I'm proud to be one of the top students for software development with Python at Soft Uni in 2023.</h3>
+<h3 align="center">🔍 About Me</h3>

-- 🔍 About Me
+- 🎓 I'm proud to be one of the top students for software development with Python at Soft Uni in 2023.
 - 💻 Passionate about software development, especially with Python.
 - 🎯 Always striving for excellence and continuous improvement in my coding journey.
 - 🤝 I love collaborating on projects and am always open to new challenges.